LukeMoran225/drinkslist_project/README.md

 ## Running the Project

 Once all the steps above are done, the project is already to run locally in [127.0.0.1:8000](http://127.0.0.1:8000/)
 ```cmd
 (drinkslist) C:\>Workspace>drinkslist_project> python manage.py runserver
 ```

+## Projrct Function

+The app will offer a menu of drinks that all users can view, allowing you to enter the production of drinks.Interested users can follow the menu prompts to learn how to make their own drinks.Meanwhile, users can create accounts in the app to follow people or drinks they are interested in.The software also allows users to upload their own updates.

+## Group members

+Yao Du(Team D)
+Ruofan Guo(Team D)
+Gning Dai(Team D)
+Jingqi Li(Team D)
+Luke Moran(Team D)